 numpy.*.roots (30% of the assignment 2 score and 15% of the assignment 3 score)

-TBD – restriction of numeric differentiation functions
+numeric differentiation functions are allowed!

+numpy.linalg.inv, scipy.linalg.inv, torch.inverse, and all other external libraries for matrix inversion (20% of the assignment score)

 Additional functions and penalties may be allowed according to requests in the task forum.

-You must not use reflection (self-modifying code).
+You must not use reflection (self-modifying or self-inspecting code).

 Attached are mockups of for 4 assignments where you need to add your code implementing the relevant functions.
 You can add classes and auxiliary methods as needed.
 Unittests found within the assignment files must pass before submission.
 BUT! existing unit tests are provided for demonstration and to encourage you to write additional tests as you go.
 You can add any number of additional unittests to ensure correctness of your implementation.
 Passing only the existing unittests does not ensure that your code will not fail in all cases.
 It is your responsibility to test your code and ensure that it is stable.
 You should add additional unittests to ensure correctness of your implementation.